Back

 Poison Control Hotline

-Prevent poisonings, save lives, and limit injury from poisoning.
-In addition to saving lives, the Center decreases health care costs of poisoning cases.
+The Poison Control hotline helps prevent poisonings, saves lives, and limits injury from poisoning.
+In addition to saving lives, the hotline decreases health care costs of poisoning cases.

 •